12Parker/12Parker.github.io/content/resume.md

 ---

-## E X P E R I E N C E
+## EXPERIENCE

 ### Full Stack Software Developer | Manulife Financial | _2018 - Present_

-- Created APIs, using TypeScript and GraphQL, to facilitate communication between micro-services.
+- Created APIs, using TypeScript and GraphQL, to facilitate communication between microservices.
 - Developed front-end webpages using React.js, JavaScript, and Apollo GraphQL.
 - Performed code reviews and participated in pair programming sessions.
-- Worked using Agile Scrum to achieve project goals.
+- Worked closely with business partners and stakeholders to deliver exceptional value for our customers.
-- Utilized Jenkins and Concourse for continuous integration and delivery.
+- Participated in daytime support rotation to diagnose and troubleshoot production issues.

 ### Web Development Co-op | McMaster University | _May – Aug.
 2017_